-Geothermal energy is a promising form of sustainable power that is gaining tractions in many parts of the world.
+Geothermal energy is a promising form of sustainable power that is gaining traction in many parts of the world.

 Japan has been one of the world’s strongest proponents of geothermal energy.

-Though Japan is one of the world’s leading proponents of geothermal energy, the U.S. actually boasts of the highest installed geothermal electric capacity, accounting for 3,086 megawatts of capacity in 2010, according to the Geothermal Energy Association.
+While Japan is a prominent advocate for geothermal globally, the U.S. holds the record for the most considerable installed geothermal electric capacity.
+As of 2021, the U.S. accounted for 3.86 gigawatts of capacity, marking a significant increase from 3,086 megawatts in 2010, according to the Energy Information Administration.
 Much of this installed capacity can be found in California and other states bordering the Pacific Ocean.
 These installations produce energy that is fed into the country’s overarching energy grid.

 In countries that are not bordering the Ring of Fire, geothermal energy is still popular, but more difficult to make use of.
 Germany, France, and Switzerland all have geothermal potential, but this potential is limited because of their geographic position and relatively calm seismic activity.
 Nonetheless, geothermal energy still presents itself as a valuable resources for countries that can tap into the power of the Earth.